 Question: Why Do Self-Tanners Smell So Bad?

 Answer: Self-tanners contain a chemical called dihydroxyacetone (or DHA) which has an unpleasant odor.
 These days companies try to mask the DHA smell with essential oils, but every self-tanner I’ve tried has some sort of DHA odor, some stronger than others.
 Self-tanners tend to start smelling a couple of hours after application.
-I think the combination of product with natural body heat makes the smell more obvious.
+I think the combination of the product with natural body heat makes the smell more obvious.

-To avoid smelling bad, I recommend applying your self tanner the night prior to a big event and going to bed in an oversized t-shirt or baggy pjs.
+To avoid smelling bad, I recommend applying your self-tanner the night prior to a big event and going to bed in an oversized t-shirt or baggy PJs.
 The next morning, shower lightly.

 Best Self Tanners for the Body – Which Self Tanners Are Worth the Buy?

 Which self-tanner lotions and sprays work best and which ones don’t smell?
 We run down the 15 best self-tanners that won’t turn you orange.

 I’ve researched for you to find the best self-tanners and self-tanning products on the market today from cheap to steep.
 All of these are beloved by reviewers on all the major review sites including Amazon.com, Makeupalley.com, Sephora, and Drugstore.com.